Privacy Protection

 By giving their consent, users can subscribe to the FUTURIUM newsletter, which informs them about events and provides background information and news on this centre for shaping the future.

-6. Contact forms and e-mail distribution list
+6. Contact forms and email distribution list

-The mandatory details that need to be provided to enable the transmission of such news and information are the user’s email address and whatever further details are requested in the contact form and which are specifically highlighted therein as mandatory.
-Following confirmation on the part of users, FUTURIUM stores users’ email addresses, and whatever other data has been provided, for the purpose of sending them the requested information.
+The mandatory details needed to receive the information are the user's email address and whatever further details are requested in the contact form and which are specifically highlighted therein as mandatory.
+Once you have confirmed, FUTURIUM will store your email address and the information you have provided for the purpose of receiving the requested information.
 The legal basis in this regard is Article 6 (1) sentence 1 lit. a of the GDPR.
-Furthermore, FUTURIUM stores the IP address, date/time and URL of the registration as well as the IP address and time of confirmation.
-The purpose of the procedure is to be able to provide evidence of users’ registration and, if necessary, to clarify possible misuse of their personal data.
+Furthermore, FUTURIUM stores the IP address, date/time and the URL of the registration as well as the IP address and time of confirmation.
+The purpose of the procedure is to demonstrate that you have subscribed to the newsletter and, if necessary, to clarify possible misuse of their personal data.

-7. Use of Cookies
+8. Use of cookies

 FUTURIUM uses cookies on its website.
 These are small files, automatically created by the users' browsers, that are stored on the terminal devices (laptop, tablet, smart phone, etc.) of users when they visit the website.
 Cookies do not damage terminal devices, nor do they contain viruses, Trojans or other malware.